 Here the Gurmat (Divine Wisdom, Upadesh of the SGGS) makes it very clear that the true Ishnaan (bathing, ablution) only consists of bathing the mind in the cleansing water of the Shabad (Naam, Hukam, Divine Wisdom, Divine Qualities…).
 Stubborn insistence on any other Ishnaan will only indicate no trust in the SGGS, and bewilderment of the doubt-ridden mind indulged in Karamkaand.

-- ਭਰੀਐ ਹਥੁ ਪੈਰੁ ਤਨੁ ਦੇਹ ॥ ਪਾਣੀ ਧੋਤੈ ਉਤਰਸੁ ਖੇਹ ॥ ਮੂਤ ਪਲੀਤੀ ਕਪੜੁ ਹੋਇ ॥ ਦੇ ਸਾਬੂਣੁ ਲਈਐ ਓਹੁ ਧੋਇ ॥ ਭਰੀਐ ਮਤਿ ਪਾਪਾ ਕੈ ਸੰਗਿ ॥ ਓਹੁ ਧੋਪੈ ਨਾਵੈ ਕੈ ਰੰਗਿ ॥: When the hands, feet and the body are dirty, water can wash away the dirt.
+- ਭਰੀਐ ਹਥੁ ਪੈਰੁ ਤਨੁ ਦੇਹ ॥ ਪਾਣੀ ਧੋਤੈ ਉਤਰਸੁ ਖੇਹ ॥ ਮੂਤ ਪਲੀਤੀ ਕਪੜੁ ਹੋਇ ॥ ਦੇ ਸਾਬੂਣੁ ਲਈਐ ਓਹੁ ਧੋਇ ॥ ਭਰੀਐ ਮਤਿ ਪਾਪਾ ਕੈ ਸੰਗਿ ॥ ਓਹੁ ਧੋਪੈ ਨਾਵੈ ਕੈ ਰੰਗਿ ॥: When the hands, feet and the body are dirty, water can wash away the dirt (external cleanliness).
 When the clothes are soiled and stained by urine, soap can wash them clean.
-But when the intellect is stained and polluted by sin (acting opposite to the Hukam, living devoid of Giaan or Divine Wisdom), it can only be cleansed by the Love of the Divine Naam (Giaan or Divine Wisdom). (sggs 4).
+Our intellect or Wisdom is full of cheap / bad / inferior thoughts.
+It can only be cleansed (internal cleanliness) by the Love of the Divine Naam (i.e., this thinking of superstitions, delusions, hypocrisies, ਮੰਨਮੱਤੀ, ਅੰਨਮੱਤੀ, ਮੂੜਮੱਤੀ ਸੋਚ or thinking can be removed from the mind only with the Gurmat Giaan or Wisdom). (sggs 4).

 The Gurbani is “Brahm Beechaar-ਬ੍ਰਹਮ ਬੀਚਾਰ” (Reflection on Brahm).
 There is no place for stubborn-mindedness or Karamkaand (rituals) in “Brahm-Beechaar” of the SGGS.
 Those who blindly follow the Karamkaand propagated by the greedy Pujaaree-group or the priest-group take the Gur-Shabad to be just an ordinary song (“ਗੀਤੁ”).
 But, according to the Gurbani’s edict, it is “Brahm Beechaar“!